Middleton '14 Explores Finance Abroad

 Posted on Wednesday, August 07, 2013

-The Salisbury International Internship Stipend has taken Kathryn Middleton '14 from New York to London to India, as she interns with Markit, a leading global financial information services company.
+The Salisbury International Internship Stipend took Kathryn Middleton '14 from New York to London to India, thanks to an internship with Markit, a leading global financial information services company.

 Markit, whose chief operating officer is HWS Trustee Calvin "Chip" Carver Jr. '81, serves clients in the most significant institutions of the financial marketplace.
 The company provides independent data, valuations and trade processing across all asset classes in order to enhance transparency, reduce risk and improve operational efficiency.

-"Throughout my internship I have been exploring different areas from EVB globally, product releases, and reference data," Middleton says.
+"Throughout my internship I have been exploring different areas from EVB globally, product releases, and reference data," Middleton said during her summer internship.
 "Learning about all these different aspects allows me to get a holistic view of the EVB process."

-In the New York office, Middleton was introduced to the nuances of the EVB process and the glitches that occurred in the development and product delivery process -- one of her tasks this summer.
+In the New York office, Middleton was introduced to the nuances of the EVB process and the glitches that occurred in the development and product delivery process.

-Middleton, a computer science major, says Markit fits her "ideal career profile" in part because "I love programming, but I hope to do more than writing code all day."
-At Markit, she says she's learning how to "translate what the stakeholders want and put it in a way for the programmers to understand, and trying to find solutions to make this process better."
+Middleton, a computer science major, said Markit fit her "ideal career profile" in part because "I love programming, but I hope to do more than writing code all day."
+At Markit, she said she's learned how to "translate what the stakeholders want and put it in a way for the programmers to understand, and trying to find solutions to make this process better."

-Now based mainly in New Delhi, India, Middleton spends time outside of work traveling to cities like Jaipur and Agra, the site of the Taj Mahal.
+The last portion of her internship took her to New Delhi, India, where Middleton spent time outside of work traveling to cities like Jaipur and Agra, the site of the Taj Mahal.